 - Class B: Shares with a back-end load fee and 12b-1 fees are often Class B shares.
 These are good for those making a long-term investment if the back-end load fee is removed after a certain period.

 - Class C: Class C shares have lower load fees than other shares and standard 12B-1 fees.
-These are better for short-term investors who may wish to sell their shares quickly.
+Class C shares typically charge an annual fee of 1–2 percent, rather than a front-load or back-load fee.
+If you hold these funds for a long period of time, the overall fee can be significant, which is why these are better for short-term investors who may wish to sell their shares quickly.

 - Other: Some funds offer additional classes.
 Talk to a financial advisor with fiduciary duties and read the fund prospectus and any other investing materials before closely buying shares.